 Attach the brake bleeder hose to the caliper bleeder screw farthest away from the master cylinder (in other words, the right rear wheel) and put the other end of the tubing into a jar with about a 1/2" of clean brake fluid in it.
 Loosen the bleeder screw and have an assistant press the brake pedal.

 Stubborn bleeder screws can be broken loose by trying to tighten them slightly first.
 Bleed until no air bubbles are visible, capturing the used brake fluid into the drain container.
-Tighten the bleeder screw.
+Tighten the bleeder screw before your assistant lets off the pedal.
 Repeat this process as many times as necessary until no bubbles appear.

 Add fresh brake fluid to the brake fluid reservoir and make sure the master cylinder reservoir never runs dry.
 Repeat step 4, working closer to the master cylinder as you go.
 Refill the reservoir as needed each time using only new brake fluid.

 Top off the brake fluid reservoir.
 Replace the reservoir cap.
 Test the brake pedal before driving the vehicle.
 You have now finished a brake fluid change.

 Properly dispose of used brake fluid at a facility near you.

 Brake fluid is highly corrosive and can can strip paint off a car in a heartbeat, not to mention what it can do to you!
 Know how to change brake fluid the right way by always wearing protective eye wear and nitrile gloves, and immediately flushing with water anything that comes in contact with brake fluid.